Pop-Tarts: Related products

 Danish Go-Rounds, later renamed Danish Rings, were an oval shaped tubular toaster pastry with fruit filling.
 Kellogg's made them between 1968–1972.

 Presto Pizza was a pizza flavored toaster pastry produced by Kellogg's in 1971, and retired less than a year later.

 Pastry Swirls were introduced in the mid-1990s and were similar to a competitor Pillsbury's Toaster Strudels.
 Pastry Swirls were bigger and thicker than regular Pop-Tarts and had less icing.
 Flavors included Cherry Cheese Danish and Cinnamon Cream.
 Sales were low, and the products were discontinued in 2001.

 Snak-Stix, a portable break-apart version intended as an after-school snack for children, was introduced in 1999.
 In 2002, Kellogg's launched a massive media promotion along with the American Idol TV show and live tour.
 It did not sell well and was discontinued a year later.

 Go-Tarts were another attempt at a snack-sized product, released in 2006.
 These were thicker, narrow, and wrapped individually (instead of in packages of two).
-Go-Tarts were discontinued in 2008.
+Go-Tarts were discontinued in 2008 due to low sales.

 Mini Crisps were introduced in 2011 as a bite-sized, cracker-like pastry with no filling.
 They originally sold in 60-calorie pouches but were discontinued after poor sales.
 They were brought back in a larger size in 2018, as Pop Tart Crisps.
 The newer version is a larger bar-sized crispy pastry with filling and frosting.

 Pop-Tarts Pastry Bites are a smaller, bite-sized version sold in pouches.
 They were originally introduced in 1994 as Pop-Tarts Bites, but ceased production the next year.
 Kellogg's brought them back in 2018 in Frosted Strawberry and Brown Sugar Cinnamon flavors, with more flavors added in the following years.

 Pop Tarts Cereal was originally made in 1994, and sold through the early 2000s.
 Kellogg's brought it back in 2019 with two flavors: strawberry and brown sugar cinnamon.

 Crunchy Poppers were introduced in early 2024.
 They are a bite sized tubular pastry with filling and frosting, smaller and more crunchy than Pop Tarts Bites.
 They are sold in pouches of 10.

+Pop Tarts Ice Cream Sandwiches were introduced in the summer of 2025.
+Originally they were sold only through Wal-Mart, but by the end of the year had expanded to other grocery outlets.
+Three flavors are made: strawberry, brown sugar cinnamon, and chocolate fudge.